 In short, underwire bras features a sturdy metal or plastic wire that frames the bottom half of each cup.
-By contrast, a no wire bra (sometimes referred to as a soft cup, wireless, or no underwire bra) does not feature the sewn in wiring and will not have the same sturdy “lifting” capabilities.
+By contrast, a no wire bra (sometimes referred to as a soft cup, wireless, or no underwire bra) does not feature the sewn-in wiring and will not have the same sturdy “lifting” capabilities.

-When choosing between an underwire bra vs no underwire bra, the decision is generally centered mostly around comfort and the desired function of the bra.
+When choosing between an underwire bra and vs no underwire bra, the decision is generally centered mostly around comfort and the desired function of the bra.

 A bra with wire supports and lifts your breast away from your body, creating a perkier appearance.
 Additionally, the rigid wire shape helps to redistribute the weight in the breast resulting in a more symmetrical breast shape.

 For wireless bras, reinforcements are made in the cups either via molding or an inner sling, which help with breast shaping and support like their wired counterparts.

 What is an Underwire Bra?

 A wired bra is a type of bra featuring wiring within the cup, sitting just underneath your bustline.
 This wire is made of a durable metal or plastic material and is sewn into the fabric of the bra cup.